cairo-book/cairo-book/src/ch15-01-contract-class-abi.md

 ## Encoding

-Smart contracts are written in a high-level languages like Cairo, using strong types to inform us about the data manipulated.
+Smart contracts are written in a high-level language like Cairo, using strong types to inform us about the data manipulated.
 However, the code executed on the blockchain is compiled into a sequence of low-level CASM instructions.
 The base data type in Starknet is `felt252`, and that's the only data manipulated at the CASM level.
 As such, all data must be serialized into `felt252` before being sent to the contract.
 The ABI specifies how types can be encoded into a sequence of `felt252`, and decoded back into their original form.